Avia, Messenia

 Avia (Αβία, ἡ Ἀβία) is a village and a former municipality in Messenia, Peloponnese, Greece.
 Since the 2011 local government reform it is part of the municipality West Mani, of which it is a municipal unit.
 The municipal unit has an area of 179.828 km2.
-In 2011 its population was 281 for the village, 611 for the community and 2,246 for the municipal unit.
 The seat of the municipality was in Kampos.
 Avia is a popular tourist destination.
 It also has a large olive production.
 Avia is situated on the east coast of the Messenian Gulf, southeast of Kalamata, southwest of Sparta and northwest of Kardamyli.

 History

 Ancient Abia

 In the location where Paliochora is located today, the Homeric city of Ire (Ιρή) is supposed to have stood (Iliad I 150 and I 292).
 The 2nd century traveller Pausanias mentioned in his Description of Greece that the city Ire was renamed Abia by Cresphontes, king of Messene, after Abia, the nursemaid of his great-grandfather Hyllus, son of Heracles.
 Abia was disputed between the Messenians and the Spartans.
 Abia became a member of the Achaean League in 181 BCE.
 In the city was a temple of Asclepius.
 It continued to be a place of some importance down to the reign of Hadrian, as we learn from an extant inscription of that period.
 After Pausanias' time, Abia was not mentioned in sources.
 It was probably destroyed during barbarian invasions.